-For those who are interested in a scientific career that involves acquiring the fundamentals of physics, the GCSE Physics Syllabus is a great choice.
-It can be studied during the last two years of secondary school and is offered by exam boards in the United Kingdom.
+For those who are interested in a scientific career that involves acquiring the fundamentals of physics, the High School Physics Syllabus is a great choice.

 Scalar and Vector Quantities